-- (b) On a member being convicted, adjudged, or otherwise recorded as guilty by a final judgment of any court of competent jurisdiction of a felony or a crime involving moral turpitude; on a member being determined by a court of competent jurisdiction, or official of the State of \\\\\\\\ (state) authorized to make the determination, as having violated a provision of the \\\\\\\ (state) real estate law or a regulation of the \\\\\\\ (state) real estate licensing authority; or on a final judgment or determination by a court of competent jurisdiction or by an authorized federal, state, or local official that a member has violated the federal, state, or local fair housing law.
-(Revised 11/01) - (c) For any act of any persons who are not themselves Realtors® but are employed by or affiliated with a Realtor®, and who provide real estate-related services within the scope of their or another's license.
-Lack of knowledge by the Realtor® of such person's conduct shall go only to mitigation of discipline imposed.
-(Revised 4/95)
+(b On a member being convicted, adjudged, or otherwise reconcept competent jurisdiction of a felony or a crime involving mora court of competent jurisdiction, or official of the State of (state) authorized to make the determination, as having violated a provision of the (state) real estate law or a regulatior of the (state) real estate licensing autho rity; or on a final judgment or determination by a court of competent jurisdiction or by an authorized federal, state, or local official that a member has violated the federal, state, or local fair housing law.
+(Revised 11/01)

+(c) For any act of any persons who are not themselves Realtors® but are employed by or affiliated with a Realtor®, and who provide real estate-related services within the scope of their or another's license.
+Lack of

-\While most states recognize the enforceability of a prior agreement to arbitrate disputes, a few states prohibit an agreement to arbitrate until after the dispute has arisen and in a few instances such arbitration is not recognized at all (or at least is unenforceable by the court).
+3 While most states recognize the enforceability of a prior agreement to arbitrate disputes, a few states prohibit an agreement to arbitrate until after the dispute has arisen and in a few instances such arbitration is not recognized at all (or at least is unenforceable by the court).
 Where such prohibition exists, Board (state) legal counsel should be consulted and the Manual modified accordingly.
 Arbitration conducted by Member Boards shall in all respects conform to the requirements of state law applicable to arbitration.
 If a member refuses to abide by an award in arbitration, enforcement of the award shall be accomplished only in the manner set forth in Part Four, Section 24 and Part Ten, Section 56 of this Manual.